 5. Dry.
 Despite having way too much hair on my head, I will only dry it on the low-to-medium setting.
 It takes longer, but it makes sure my hair stays hydrated and doesn’t frazzle to a crisp.

 6. Curl.
 Now onto styling – I’ll run my straighteners through inch-wide portions of my hair in a curling motion to create ringlets, and at this point, the tighter the better.

 7. Salt spray.
 Once I’ve got ringlets in, I’ll use my favourite salt spray* to give the hair some hold.
-John Frieda’s spray is pretty strong, so make sure to use only a few spritzes!
+John Master’s spray is pretty strong, so make sure to use only a few spritzes!

 8. Blast with cold air.
 The final step, as prescribed by my hairdresser – undo the ringlets with cold air from the hairdryer!
 This loosens the curls and leaves bouncy, healthy-looking waves.

 (+ On days when I don’t wash my hair, I’ll add a few extra curls, or sling it up using my favourite recycled scrunchie gifted by Fabrico).